microsoft/STL/README.md

 * This command will run all of the test suites with verbose output.
   + `ctest -V`
-* This command will also run all of the testsuites.
+* This command will also run all of the test suites.
   + `python tests\utils\stl-lit\stl-lit.py ..\..\..\llvm-project\libcxx\test ..\..\..\tests\std ..\..\..\tests\tr1`
-* This command will run all of the std testsuite.
+* This command will run all of the std test suite.
   + `python tests\utils\stl-lit\stl-lit.py ..\..\..\tests\std`
-* If you want to run a subset of a testsuite, you need to point it to the right place in the sources.
+* If you want to run a subset of a test suite, you need to point it to the right place in the sources.
 The following will run the single test found under VSO_0000000_any_calling_conventions.
   + `python tests\utils\stl-lit\stl-lit.py ..\..\..\tests\std\tests\VSO_0000000_any_calling_conventions`
-* You can invoke `stl-lit` with any arbitrary subdirectory of a testsuite.
+* You can invoke `stl-lit` with any arbitrary subdirectory of a test suite.
 In libcxx this allows you to have finer control over what category of tests you would like to run.
 The following will run all the libcxx map tests.
   + `python tests\utils\stl-lit\stl-lit.py ..\..\..\llvm-project\libcxx\test\std\containers\associative\map`